 and they are delicious!”

-Which leads into a great discussion about plants and what better way to talk about the parts of the plants than to create them with a snack!
+This leads to a great discussion about plants and what better way to talk about the parts of the plants than to create them with a snack!

 To make this learning snack you need the following items: